 Vis is a large and well-traveled island off the Dalmatian coast.
 Despite being a little farther from the mainland, it’s home to some of Croatia’s most appealing attractions including Stiniva beach—voted the best beach in Europe back in 2016.
 The fishing village of Komiža offers a view of traditional island culture, with old-school fishing equipment and traditional Christmas festivals.
 On neighboring Biševo, you can find the Blue Cave, an ethereal glowing grotto.

-This little coastal town in the north of Croatia is best known for the Euphrasian Basilica located there—a perfectly preserved basilica and UNESCO world heritage site.
+This little coastal town in the north of Croatia is best known for the Euphrasian Basilica located there—a perfectly preserved basilica and UNESCO World Heritage Site.
 It’s named for Bishop Euphrasius, who renovated it in the 6th century.
-Poreč is a pretty popular destination for travelers, and for good reason.
-With 21 public beaches, a historic old town and a super-fun new water park, it’s the ideal destination for families with young kids.
+Poreč is a pretty popular destination for travelers and for good reason.
+With 21 public beaches, a historic old town, and a super-fun water park, it’s the ideal destination for families with young kids.
 On top of all that, Poreč is centrally located in Istria—a great base for exploring the rest of the peninsula.